-The first project Apple and Iowa partnership are building is a state-of-the-art data center in the city Waukee of the state.
-It will be a 400,000 square-foot infrastructure aiming at better, serving the North American users.
+The first project Apple and Iowa partnership are building is a state-of-the-art data center in the city of Waukee of the state.
+It will be a 400,000-square-foot infrastructure aimed at better serving North American users.
 Similar to every other Apple data center, the facility will be running on renewable energy entirely right from the first day.

 It is an investment of Apple that counts to $1.3 billion.
-It will lead to creating over 550 construction and operations jobs across Des Moines of Iowa.
+It will lead to the creation of over 550 construction and operations jobs across Des Moines, Iowa.
 On the other hand, Apple is further contributing $100 million to the Public Improvement Fund.
-In fact, it is a newly created fund dedicated towards developments of community around Waukee.
+In fact, it is a newly created fund dedicated to the development of the community around Waukee.